Web mapping services

 Internet Mapping Framework 2 (IMF2)

-Internet Mapping Framework 2 (IMF2) provides all the tools you sill need to make basic maps, while also allowing you to customize the application itself.
+Internet Mapping Framework 2 (IMF2) provides all the tools you need to make basic maps, while also allowing you to customize the application itself.
 The built in customization options allows you to change nearly anything about IMF2 without deep programming knowledge.

 Simple Map Kit (SMK)

-BCGW Web Map Service (Uses WMS Protocol)
+BCGW Web Map Service (Uses WMS protocol)

 This service provides maps and data from the B.C.
 Geographic Warehouse (BCGW) database.
 WMS-produced maps are often made as PNG, GIF or JPEG.
 A WMS manages and presents data on map, calling them layers.
-Layers all come in one of a set of "styles", which change how the layer is displayed, like as a point, line or polygon. (image here?)
+Layers all come in one of a set of "styles", which change how the layer is displayed, like as a point, line or polygon.

+Users can also make changes that provide attribute information about a layer using built in tools.
 The BCGW WMS offers hundreds of accessible layers with many styles to offer.
-Users can also make changes that provide attribute information about a layer using built in tools.

-Finding Web Map Services (Uses WMS Protocol)
+Finding Web Map Services (Uses WMS protocol)

 See the BC Data Catalogue for: